hirosystems/docs/docs/stacks-blockchain-api/getting-started.md

 ---
-Title: Getting started
+Title: Getting Started
 ---

-# Getting started
+# Getting Started

 This page describes how you can start the API server and service dependencies.